 11. What cluster feeding is.

 I had no idea what cluster feeding was before my first baby.
-I didn’t know that she could breastfeed for hours while awake and then asleep.
+I didn’t know she could breastfeed for hours while awake and asleep.
 Newborns eat a lot.
 My second even cluster fed on the day he was born.
 I wish I’d known this beforehand because it was a lot to be tied down that long to breastfeed.

 12. You don’t know what kind of mom you will be until you’re in it.

 Going into parenthood, you have ideas about what kind of mom you will be.
 But you really have no idea how you’ll handle different situations until you’re in them.

 13. You will go into survival mode for a while.

-Something really cool about having a newborn is that you will tap into survival mode for a while.
+Something cool about having a newborn is that you will tap into survival mode for a while.
 You cannot understand this mode until you’re in it.
 We don’t have a reason to dig into survival instincts much otherwise.

 14. Every baby is different.

 Just because one newborn did something doesn’t mean another will do it.
 With each new baby, you need to adjust.

 There are some things you just can’t prepare for with a newborn.
 But everything will be fine if you go into it with an open mind.
 Researching the postpartum period is one of the things I wish I’d done, but the rest I was happy to learn along the way.
 Motherhood is an exhausting and incredible journey.